This site (mcsw.ee) is run by Darren McSweeney.

 The APSC social media guides starts with a broad statement:

-As members of the Australian community, Australian Public Service (APS) employees have the right to participate in public and political debate. … In general, APS employees must not make public comment that may lead a reasonable person to conclude that they cannot serve the government of the day impartially and professionally.…
+In general, APS employees must not make public comment that may lead a reasonable person to conclude that they cannot serve the government of the day impartially and professionally.…

 The social media policy of Services Australia states: